-Unerring judgment and great dexterity are needed to obtain snake venoms from such dangerous species as the common tiger snake.
-Long fangs penetrate a latex membrane stretched over a glass beaker.
-The beaker collects the venom, which is desiccated undervacuum or freeze-dried.
+Focused judgement and great dexterity are needed to obtain snake venom from the dangerous species of snakes found in Australia.
+Keepers position the snake’s fangs to penetrate a latex membrane stretched over a glass beaker.
+The beaker collects the venom, which is desiccated under vacuum or freeze-dried.

 After drying, the venom crystals are carefully scraped from the beakers for weighing and packaging.
-Trained staff, whowork with the venom in its various stages of processing, wearprotective masks to avoid poisoning.
-Apart from the100 tiger snakes, which take turns being'milked' during the Australian Reptile Park's daily public demonstrations, all snake venom extraction is done on a scheduled fortnightly basis.
+Trained staff, who work with the venom in its various stages of processing, work extremely carefully with the venom to ensure it is not contaminated.
+Apart from the snakes, which take turns being’milked’ during the Australian Reptile Park’s public demonstrations, all snake venom extraction is done on a scheduled fortnightly basis.

 An inventory of dried venoms from a wide assortment of native and non-native snake species is maintained at all times.
 The venom of each species is unique, consisting of a combination of complex proteins, which act on the prey or bite victim in various ways.
 In most dangerous Australian species, the most significant action of the venom lies in its effect upon the victim’s nervous system, hindering the operation of muscles and causing paralysis that can lead to death from heart failure.

 Other components present in the venoms of certain species act to destroy blood cells, to cause blood clots or excessive bleeding, or to destroy tissue.
 Typical early symptoms of bites, where significant envenomation has occurred, include severe headache, nausea, vomiting, confusion, temporary loss of consciousness, fast pulse and tender lymph nodes.
 Later signs of envenomation may include drooping eyelids, voice change, double vision, difficulty in swallowing and intense abdominal pain, which may be followed by the vomiting of blood.